-The areas through which the trail passes have very recently been designated as a Local Nature Reserve by Lambeth Council, which ensures both that they are more protected than before and that they will be managed in a way that promotes biodiversity.
-The Friends, who funded the Nature Trail, hope that it will draw attention to the relatively rich wildlife on the Common and provide educational opportunities.
+The areas through which the trail passes was designated as a Local Nature Reserve by Lambeth Council in 2013, ensuring both that they are more protected than before and that they will be managed in a way that promotes biodiversity.
+The Friends, which funded the Nature Trail, hopes that it will draw attention to the relatively rich wildlife on the Common and provide educational opportunities.

-We would like to thank VINCI Construction and Mitchellson Formwork and Civil Engineering, two companies that are helping build the new ice rink, swimming pool, supermarket, etc on ‘The Hub’ site, for installing the information board and posts on the trail.
+We would like to thank VINCI Construction and Mitchellson Formwork and Civil Engineering, two companies that helped to build the new ice rink, swimming pool, supermarket, etc on ‘The Hub’ site, for installing the information board and posts on the trail.